 Benefits & Protections to keep in mind

-So why should you consider using electronic signatures?
-Some of the benefits of electronic signing include:
+So why would you consider using an electronic signature instead of a wet signature?
+Some of the benefits of electronic signatures include:

 - Convenience, as you can sign anywhere in the world